MarcelGarus/server/blog/2025-05-12 plum-types.md

 - A recursive function traverses the type, tracking how many recursive types we have seen so far.
 - Subcalls return how many recursive types were in that subtree.
 - When we found the _i_ th recursive type, we had to replace the parent.
-  There are two ways to do that:

-  - Return an enum from the recursive function that tells the parent to replace itself.
+  I considered doing this by returning an enum from the recursive function that tells the parent to replace itself.
-  - Check whether a child is the _i_ th recursive type before traversing down into it.
+  In the end, I instead checked whether a child is the _i_ th recursive type before traversing down into it.
-    This is the option I chose.

 Imagine my surprise that using strings instead of trees makes this transformation way simpler: